 Once terms are mutually agreed upon, the pCPA creates an LOI detailing the agreement.

 ENP files may be closed without agreement.
-If mutually agreed upon terms are not reached, we’ll send a letter to the manufacturer letting them know that the negotiation is closed.
+If mutually agreed upon terms are not reached, we send a letter to the manufacturer letting them know that the negotiation is closed.
 The manufacturer may later submit an unsolicited offer to reinitiate negotiations.

 Note: A file cannot be completed until the final HTA reimbursement recommendation is published.
-If the negotiation concludes before that, we won’t announce negotiation outcomes or execute the LOI (if applicable) until the HTA is published.
+If the negotiation concludes before that, we don’t announce negotiation outcomes or execute the LOI (if applicable) until the HTA is published.
 A successful ENP negotiation is conditional on obtaining a final HTA recommendation to reimburse.
 ENP negotiations will be suspended for files where the final HTA recommendation type is “Do not reimburse”.

 - Timelines

-Phase Deliverable Target completion time 1 - Initiation Acknowledgment Letter ≤ 10 business days of CDA-AMC draft review report 2 - Consideration Engagement/Close/Hold Letter ≤ 25 business days from CDA-AMC draft review report 3 - Negotiation Proposals/Counterproposals ≤ 65* business days from LOE 4 - Completion LOI/Close letter *The outcome of the negotiation and LOI (if applicable) will not be announced until the final CDA-AMC reimbursement recommendation is published.
+Phase Deliverable Target completion time 1 - Initiation Acknowledgment Letter ≤ 10 business days of CDA-AMC or INESSS acceptance of submission report 2 - Consideration Engagement/Close/Hold Letter ≤ 25 business days

 Next steps